bltarkany/liri-node-app/README.md

        * Actors in the movie.
      ```

-   * If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'
+   * If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.' (can be achieved via conditionals)

    * You'll use the `axios` package to retrieve data from the OMDB API.
 Like all of the in-class activities, the OMDB API requires an API key.
 You may use `trilogy`.